 The degree to which a measurement is increased or abnormal can reveal the type and severity of a liver problem.
-Increasing the number of components in the liver panel can provide a more in-depth examination, which may assist in determining the most likely reason for abnormal test results.
 It is important to remember that these test findings are not meant to be interpreted in isolation.
 At the same time, your healthcare provider will consider your current health, symptoms, and medical history along it.
 Because some medications hurt the liver, your doctor will take any medications you are taking into account while evaluating your test results.

-Should you have any questions regarding your result, consult your healthcare provider.
+Should you have any questions regarding your result, always consult your healthcare provider.